 We’ll just have another company rent to us and have them deliver onsite.

 The only sanitation company authorized to bring a portapotty unit onsite is the one we’ve contracted to provide all units for the event.
 This is for very specific liability, permitting, and insurance purposes.
 Our contracted sanitation vendor will not create any separate contacts for our event location, and they enjoy telling us who tried.

 Any other sanitation company trying to enter the event will be turned away, but not before we learn who placed the order.
 Most other porto companies will have had their stock sub-let to ours to cover our overall unit counts , so finding one would probably be tough anyway.

 Wow.
 This all seems really harsh.
 I don’t like this at all.

 Most other events don’t even give you the option of renting private toilets.
 This program has had to be modified over the years due to abuse by some people and it has taken an inordinate amount of staff time.
 Be glad the program still exists at this point.

 We really wanted a private porto, but we didn’t put in a Theme Zone application this year.

 Private porto rentals are very limited for a number of reasons.
 We felt the right way to dole out this limited resource was to reward those tribes that truly went the extra mile bringing higher-level entertainment, activities, and theming to Wasteland Weekend.
 Renting a private unit is very much a privilege.
 As long as it goes well this year, we hope we can offer this privilege to the tribes that bring extra effort to the event for years to come.

-Spend some time upping your tribe’s game this year, and apply for a Theme Zone City spot in 2018!
+Spend some time upping your tribe’s game this year, and apply for a Wasteland City spot in 2018!
 Rewards come to those who put in time making Wasteland the incredible space it is every year.